kwan22/consistency/science.md

 Many examples are provided and discussed in great technical detail.
 These details are provided to illustrate the kinds of patterns I like to look for and apply to my own gameplay.

+The technical details will go beyond basic knowledge of Celeste speedrunning mechanics and discuss some of the game's inner workings.
+For those less familiar, you may want to have the TAS [tech](https://docs.google.com/document/d/1RVXyO7AZB-r7X3FxkxrBob775qWdhfOyBEOGGbnTgws/edit?tab=t.0#heading=h.yyzcmogdk15a) and [reference](https://docs.google.com/document/d/1z4caXIKvoEX-0gK3ApuJaJmDpy8NYAe62Dqt7Xxa9Tk/edit?tab=t.0#heading=h.vr60wzpdjz6c) on hand.

 - [Leniency and convergence](#leniency-and-convergence)
 - [Buffering and DashCD](#buffering-and-dashcd)
 - [Transitions](#transitions)